kotlingang/kds/README.md

 ## Use case
 If you need to store any kind of preferences in your app, you would probably use this framework since it has a common API for any platform you need.

-## ⚠️ Current State
-We are experimental, which means API breaking changes may be performed in minor releases.

 ## Example

 ### Files Storage